ProDeck Construction

 Picture

-Mangaris Diamond: an entry-level hardwood deck board with rich red hues.
+Mangaris: an entry-level hardwood deck board with rich red hues.
 Because of it's density, Mangaris is naturally rot and termite-resistant, as well as being fire-rated.
 Requires annual oiling to maintain color.

 Picture